0x5eba/Meet/README.md

 ### Contribute

-I have done everything alone.
+I have done everything by my own.
 Feel free to contact me if you would like to help me as back-end or front-end developer.